my1396/R-Notes/docs/0207-Rmd-Table.md

   A value of `c(2, 1, 3)`, for instance, will apply the first label to the two first columns, the second label to the third column, and the third label will apply to the following three columns (i.e., columns number four, five and six).

-- `dep.var.labels` labels for dependent variables
+- `dep.var.labels` labels for dependent variables.

 - <span style='color:#00CC66'>`covariate.labels`</span>  labels for covariates in the regression tables.